 The Amendment Process

-The Articles included a process for amendment that required unanimous consent from all thirteen states.
+Let's talk about the Articles included a process for amendment that required unanimous consent from all thirteen states.
 This was incredibly difficult — maybe too difficult.
 It meant the Articles basically couldn't be fixed while they were in effect.

 Common Misconceptions